 PERFORMANCE REQUIRED Fire Director RFMC Zone FMO Tra ining 32.
-Ensures IQCS accounts are established, and training records are maintained for AADMs.
-X X 33.
-Organizes trains, equips, and directs a qualified workforce.
+Ensures IQCS accounts are established and training records maintained for agency administrators.
+X Х 33.
+Organizes trains, equips, and directs a qualified work force.
 Ensures that only trained and qualified personnel are assigned to fire and fire aviation duties.
 Establishes and implements performance review process(es).
 X X Pre scribed Fire and Fuels 34.
-Ensures compliance with Service, regional, and/or local policies for prescribed fire activities.
+Ensures compliance with Service, Regional, and/or local policies for prescribed fire activities.
 Provides periodic reviews of the prescribed fire program.
 X X X 35.
 Reports all wildfires resulting from prescribed fires to the regional fire management coordinator within 12 hours of the wildfire declaration.
 X 36.
-Ensures a draft copy of the declared wildfire final report is submitted to the agency's National Fuels Management Specialist within 45 days of the fire being declared out, prior to signatures.
-X
+A draft copy of the Declared Wildfire final report will be submitted to the agency's national fuels management specialist within 45 days of the fire being declared out, prior to signatures.
+X and support of the NWRS Leadership Team.
+The team is established to provide